Plastic-free July is a Global Movement with the goal of reducing our use of single-use plastics.

 Instead of purchasing boxes of tea bags, look for bulk tea.
 It’s often fresher and has much more flavor than boxed tea as well!

 Packaged cheese and meats

 If possible, buy cheeses and meats at the deli counter and meat department.
 Ask them to wrap your items in paper or bring your own container and ask them to use it instead.
-Some stores allow use of outside containers, but others don’t so be sure to ask.
+Some stores allow the use of outside containers, but others don’t so be sure to ask.

 Everyone uses trash bags without thinking twice about it.
-Trash bags are single use plastics made for one purpose.
-To carry other single use plastics and be thrown out.
+Trash bags are single-use plastics made for one purpose.
+To carry other single-use plastics and be thrown out.

 Instead of filling the trash bin, try to compost and recycle as much as you can.

 It’s amazing how much less there is to throw into the bin when we recycle and compost.
 Get guides for recycling and composting in my free resource library.